-- 1) The sturgeon reproductive material must remain stored in the AA site until used to produce sturgeon progeny. - 2) Fertilised eggs must undergo a standard disinfection procedure on arrival before placement into incubation devices (Bovo et al. 2005b; Drennan et al. 2006; WOAH 2022a). - a) For example, 10 minutes or longer in single-use fresh iodophor at a concentration of 100 ppm at a ratio of 1:4 (1 part non-clumped eggs:4 part active iodine) at pH 7.0-7.5 and alkalinity >100mg/L. - 3) The sturgeon progeny produced from the reproductive material will be grown out until the life stages can be batch tested for hazards and the species can be visually confirmed (e.g. 3 months post-hatch). - 4) The sturgeon progeny must be stocked at high densities (e.g. >13 g fish/L of water) to create the necessary stressor to induce disease (Drennan et al. 2005).

-- 5) The sturgeon progeny must be observed and inspected daily for clinical signs of infectious disease and mortalities.

-- 6) Any dead sturgeon progeny during the PAQ period must be collected and stored in a freezer.

-- 7) In the event of any sturgeon progeny showing clinical signs of an infectious disease or producing a positive result to any tests indicating the presence of an infectious disease agent, the department may require any or all the sturgeon progeny in the AA site to remain under biosecurity control.
-The department will determine the required course of action which may include extending the PAQ period, testing and/or treatment or destruction at the importer's expense.
+- 1) The sturgeon reproductive material must remain stored in the AA site until used to produce sturgeon progeny. - 2) Fertilised eggs must undergo a standard disinfection procedure on arrival before placement into incubation devices (Bovo et al. 2005b; Drennan et al. 2006; WOAH 2023a). - a) For example, 10 minutes or longer in single-use fresh iodophor at a concentration of 100 ppm at a ratio of 1:4 (1 part non-clumped eggs:4 part active iodine) at pH 7.0-7.5 and alkalinity >100mg/L. - 3) The sturgeon progeny will be grown out until the life stages can be batch tested for hazards and the species can be confirmed by either visual inspection or DNA testing. - 4) The sturgeon progeny must be stocked at high densities (e.g. >13 g fish/L of water) to create the necessary stressor to induce disease (Drennan et al. 2005). - 5) The sturgeon progeny must be observed and inspected daily for clinical signs of infectious disease and mortalities. - 6) Any dead sturgeon progeny during the PAQ period must be collected and stored in a freezer. - 7) In the event of any sturgeon progeny showing clinical signs of an infectious disease or producing a positive result to any tests indicating the presence of an infectious disease agent, the department may require any or all the sturgeon progeny in the AA site to remain under biosecurity control.
+The department will determine the required course of action which may include extending the PAQ period, testing, treatment, destruction or export at the importer's expense.

-- 8) The sturgeon progeny must be sampled by staff at the AA site, under supervision by the department, and the samples sent to the Australian Centre of Disease Preparedness (ACDP) for batch testing and be found negative for:
+- 8) The sturgeon progeny must be sampled by staff at the AA site, under supervision by the department, and the samples sent to the Australian Centre for Disease Preparedness (ACDP) for batch testing and be found negative for:

 - a) AciHV1 and AciHV2 (required if donor sturgeon were not certified as free of AciHV1 and AciHV2)

 - b) typical Aeromonas salmonicida

 - c) CyHV-3

 - d) FV3

 - e) IHNV

 - f) SVCV

 - g) sNCLDV (required if donor sturgeon were not certified as free of sNCLDV)

 - h) VHSV

 - i) Yersinia ruckeri (Hagerman strain).